Acromyrmex insinuator: Life cycle

-A. insinuator follows the general life cycle of ants.
+Acromyrmex insinuator follows the general life cycle of ants.
 They hatch from eggs as larvae that lack both eyes and legs.
 Depending on whether or not they were fertilized, they will be male or female.
 With large appetites and the inability to forage for themselves, the larvae are completely reliant on the adult colony to provide them with food.
 For A. insinuator, the main source of food for the larvae is the hyphae from the fungal-garden.
 Due to their large intake of food, larvae grow quickly and molt often.

 Once the larvae have grown to sufficient size, they undergo metamorphosis to a pupa.
 During this stage, reorganization takes place in which they develop into a primitive version of their adult form.

 Eventually the pupae emerge in their fully-grown adult forms and depending on the amount of food they received and their sex, they will either be designated as a Queen, Female or Male worker.